Best Practice #5 FAQ

 • Cease use of prescription orders and patient instructions that use “teaspoonful” and other non-metric measurements, including any listed in pharmacy and e-prescribing computer systems.
 This should include mnemonics, speed codes, or any defaults used to generate prescriptions and labels.

-• Establish policies and procedures that standardize measurement systems to the metric system and eliminate the use of English and apothecary measurements (e.g., on order forms, patient education material).
+• Establish policies and procedures that standardize measurement systems to the metric system and eliminate the use of English and apothecary measurements (e.g., patient education material).

 • Take steps to ensure patients have an appropriate device to measure oral liquid volumes in mL.